What is an electromyogram?

 - You have any bleeding disorder.

-- You have any internal devices implanted (defibrillators, internal pain stimulators, deep brain stimulators, etc.).
+- You have any electrical internal devices implanted (defibrillators, internal pain stimulators, deep brain stimulators, etc.).

 - The patient is a child who needs sedation for the procedure.